slack.exe

 Is slack.exe a virus?

-Why is slack.exe using so much CPU and memory?
+Why is slack.exe using so much CPU?

 Can I delete slack.exe?

-Can I disable slack.exe from startup?
+Can I disable slack.exe from starting at login?

 Related Processes